iavinash73/Spendometer/README.md

 ![flow](https://github.com/Fastest-Coder-First/Dracarys/assets/91118866/5bf5cec1-0c7f-4523-a46a-e18d3cb3ef0f)

 ## Additional Features (Future Scopes)

-- **Collaboration Feature**: Enable collaboration between users, allowing them to share and collaborate on expense tracking.
-Users can invite others to join their financial group, share expenses, and view real-time updates.
-This feature promotes financial transparency and facilitates joint expense management, such as shared household expenses or group trips.

 - **Real-Time Price Comparison**: Implement a real-time price comparison feature that allows users to compare the prices of products or services with market prices.
 Users can search for a specific item or scan a barcode, and the application will provide real-time price comparisons from various online retailers or local stores.
 This feature empowers users to make informed purchasing decisions and find the best deals available.